sompol13/learn-terraform-provisioning-with-packer/README.md

-## Learn Terraform Provisioningd with Packer
+## Terraform Provisioningd with Packer
 Companion code repository for learning to provision Terraform instances with Packer

 ### What is Pakcer